Guidance

 Overview

-Reported road casualty statistics are not routinely revised, with the exception of provisional data, or any figures relating to serious collisions or casualties based on severity adjustments.
+Reported road casualty statistics are based on data reported by the police via the STATS19 data collection.
+Figures based on STATS19 are not routinely revised, with the exception of provisional data, or any figures relating to serious collisions or casualties based on severity adjustments.

 Provisional figures are revised as they are finalised.
 For severity adjustments, separate guidance on the severity adjustments is available, but users should note that they will change with every publication including new data a as result of updates to the model used for the adjustment.
 Except where a police force has recently adopted injury-based reported, it is not expected that these changes will be large or that there will be notably change in trends for individual police force areas.

-This note provides details of any further revisions to previously published figures, by the year in which they were made.
+This note provides details of any non-routine revisions to previously published statistics, by the year in which they were made.
 Further information is available from the road safety statistics team via the contact details below.

 2020: Revisions to historic road casualty data